Context Egress Boundary

 Inspect the boundary:

-This moves SecurityRecipes closer to a product an AI platform team can approve and a buyer can diligence:
+This moves SecurityRecipes closer to a product an AI platform team can approve and a reviewer can diligence:

 - It separates public context from tenant runtime context.